baileywellen/Data_Visualization/README.md

 # Data_Visualization
 **Portfolio displaying projects completed in an undergraduate course, "Business Geographics and Data Visualization".
 Tools include Tableau, ArcGIS, and more.**

 *Note - Tableau Files cannot be previewed in Github.
-See the Project descriptions below, but to view the data analysis, you must download the .twb or .twbx files*
+Please follow the links below to read the project descriptions and view previews.
+However, if you would like to view the entire data analysis, you must download the .twb or .twbx files*

 ## Objectives:
 1. [Install and Run Tableau: Install Tableau Desktop and be able to create, open, save, and share a workbook.](./Class_Objectives.md#obj_1)